cdapio/cdap/cdap-docs/developers-manual/source/getting-started/building-apps.rst

 Removing an Application
 ----------------------------------

-Once an application is stopped—all Processes (Flows, MapReduce programs, Workflows, etc.), Queries, and Services are stopped—you can click the *Delete* button on the Application's detail page in the CDAP Console to delete the Application.
+Once an application is stopped |---| all Processes (Flows, MapReduce programs, Workflows, etc.), Queries, and Services are stopped |---| you can go to the *Management* page of the CDAP UI, click on the Namespaces > default > Applications to bring up all Applications, and then click on a particular Application, and then from the Application's detail page, select the *Actions > Delete* menu in the upper right to delete the Application.

 After confirmation, the application will be deleted.

 Note that any Storage (Datasets) created or used by the Application will remain, as they are independent of the Application.
 Datasets can be deleted with the